-The University of New Haven offers a special pre-health professions program for students called the Pre-Health Professions Scholars Program, an elite application-based undergraduate program designed to support academically talented students in preparing for admission to graduate health training programs, including medical school, physician’s assistant programs, nursing programs, chiropractic schools, dental schools, occupational and physical therapy programs, and more.
+The University of New Haven offers a special pre-health professions program for students called the Pre-Health Professions Scholars Program, an elite, application-based undergraduate program designed to support academically strong students in preparing for admission to graduate health training programs including medical school, physician assistant programs, nursing programs, chiropractic schools, dental schools, occupational therapy, physical therapy and more.

 If you are selected to be a member of the Pre-Health Professions Scholars Program, you are eligible to live in the PHP Scholars Living Learning Community.
 We encourage you to do so because it is a great opportunity to get to know the other students in the program and to build lifelong friendships.
-You will also create and participate in study groups and be able to support each other.
+You will also create study groups and be able to support each other.

-Professor Upadhyaya teaches HLTH 1100: Introduction to Health Professions and directs the Pre-Health Professions Scholars Program.
+Professor Upadhyaya teaches HLTH 1100 Introduction to Health Professions and directs the Pre-Health Professions Scholars Program.
 He also supervises our Health Sciences Simulation Lab.
 He is a University of New Haven alumnus and earned his Masters in Healthcare Management.
 He previously worked at Yale School of Medicine before returning to the University.
-He also works closely with the resident assistant in the Health Sciences LLC to plan events and trips and events centered around the theme of the LLC.
+He also works closely with the Resident Assistant to plan events and trips and events centered around the theme of the LLC.